mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 Functionality that MDImageWorkspace needs or wishes to have and where to get it from:

 - Instrument and experiment information.
-Two alternatives:
-  API::ExperimentInfo and API::MultipleExperimentInfos.
+API::ExperimentInfo is not enough for our purposes.
+Here we use API::MultipleExperimentInfos.

 - Workspace/algorithm history: included in API::Workspace.